 - Thoughtful Classroom Principal Effectiveness Framework

-4) One of the MOST automated & easiest
+4) One of the MOST automated & easiest to use

-Leverages the most current technologies of automation with a clean software interface creates an easy-to-use and world-class user experience.
+Leveraging the most current technologies of automation with a clean software interface creates an easy-to-use and world-class user experience.

 When writing goals, reflections, or comments, your work is always auto-saved and never lost.